andrewwu13/andrewwu13/README.md

 - Developed a Temporal Convolutional Network (TCN) in PyTorch to predict joint angles from IMU sensor data for gait estimation.
 - Achieved high-accuracy movement predictions (±5°), enabling more responsive and adaptive exoskeleton control.
 - Worked at the intersection of machine learning and biomechanics, translating raw sensor streams into meaningful motion insights.
-- Collaborated across hardware and software teams to integrate the model into a broader assistive robotics system.